 - Nominees must also apply independently to the graduate program at Cambridge University and meet those admission requirements.

 Nomination application deadline is in April, Churchill application deadline is in October.

-To apply for Middlebury nomination, see the information on UK-Irish Scholarships.
+To apply for Middlebury nomination and see the current nomination application deadline, see the information at UK-Irish Scholarships.

 Selected nominees will work with the fellowships advisor to prepare for the final Churchill submission deadline.
 Separate applications to the selected program at Cambridge must be made.